intrahealth/vuetify-ethiopian-calendar/README.md

-# a vuetify date picker for umalqura calendar
+# a vuetify date picker for Ethiopian calendar

+this component is based on [umalqura calendar component](https://github.com/tala424/vuetify-umalqura)

 this component extends [vuetify's v-date-picker](https://vuetifyjs.com/en/components/date-pickers/)

 all of vuetify's v-date-picker props, slots, etc applies to this component

-this component depends on [@umalqura/core](https://github.com/umalqura/umalqura) and [vuetify](https://vuetifyjs.com/) you must install them before using it
+this component depends on [vuetify](https://vuetifyjs.com/) you must install them before using it

 ## Installation

+**This is still a work in progress and these instructions need to be updated.**

 ```bash
 npm i vuetify-umalqura